emqx/emqx-docs/en_US/messaging/mqtt-retained-message.md

 6. If you want to clear the retained message from the MQTT broker, send an empty retained message to the topic.

-## Publish Retained Message with MQTT X CLI
+## Publish Retained Message with MQTTX CLI

 1. Initiate a connection request with one client.